KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Videoplayer by Snille](https://github.com/Snille/MMM-Videoplayer)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Videoplayer.css`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `MMM-Videoplayer.js`: Replace it with `MagicMirror²`.

 ### [MMM-VideoPlayer by asimhsidd](https://github.com/asimhsidd/MMM-VideoPlayer)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `MMM-VideoPlayer.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-VietNamEventsCalendar by phungorquan](https://github.com/phungorquan/MMM-VietNamEventsCalendar)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `calendarfetcher.js`: Replace it with `MagicMirror²`.

 ### [MMM-ViewNotifications by glitch452](https://github.com/glitch452/MMM-ViewNotifications)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-ViewNotifications.js`: Replace it with `MagicMirror²`.

 ### [MMM-VigiCrues by grenagit](https://github.com/grenagit/MMM-VigiCrues)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-VigiCrues.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-VigiCrues.js`: Replace it with built-in fetch.